Graduate Certificate in Disability Ministry

 WTS is an institution that values its identity as ecumenical and evangelical, welcoming students from a number of Christian theological traditions.
 While WTS is Reformed in its theological identity, many current students in the GCDM and other study programs hold membership in non-Reformed denominations.

 Each GCDM course is 3 credit hours.
 View current tuition rates here.

 Tuition discounts are available.
 Discounts are based on financial need using EFC (Expected Family Contribution) from the FAFSA, membership in the Reformed Church in America, racial status, and GPA.
 Students with disabilities may apply for funding from the The Gilkison Fellowship, which provides financial support for one course per semester while they are enrolled in the program.

 Student loans are not available.
-You must be enrolled at least half time in a degree program (not certificate program) to qualify for student loans.
+You must be enrolled at least half-time in a degree program (not a certificate program) to qualify for student loans.

 Are classes in the GCDM program graduate level courses?